 Jellyfish snot can hurt people who never touch the animalGood germs lurk in gross placesThis tube worm’s glowing slime may help sustain its own shineFor coughing up phlegm, water is keyAh-choo!

 In a world of physicians who thought you only needed to balance your humors in order to be well, Santorio wanted to know exactly how much phlegm was going into the equation.Why were chainsaws invented?
 To help with childbirth. | empire | July 18, 2021 | Popular-Science

 I was never sure whether this was phlegm or the onset of lunacy.

-Thick, sticky, stringy mucus secreted by the mucous membrane of the respiratory tract, as during a cold or other respiratory infection.
+Thick mucus produced by the mucous membranes of the respiratory tract, as during a cold or other respiratory infection.